keiranlovett/Github-Hook/Readme.md

 # Gitlab Webhook: Custom Templates

-This project aims to provide a simple webserver companion to a local Gitlab instance that listens for system events that can streamline the creation of Gitlab Projects.
+This project aims to provide a simple webserver companion/receiver to a local Gitlab instance that listens for System Events.

+Currently supported:
-  - Enforcing Groups on newly created projects.
+  - Enforcing `Groups` on newly created projects.
-  - Injecting a new Project repository with template files (such as `README.md`, `.gitignore`).
+  - Injecting a new `Project` repository with template files (such as `README.md`, `.gitignore`).

-This is achieved by using Gitlabs "system hooks" (not to be confused with server hooks or file hooks) that perform `HTTP POST` requests and are triggered by various Gitlab system events.
-You can see a complete list on Gitlabs (System Hooks page)[https://docs.gitlab.com/ee/administration/system_hooks.html].
+This is achieved by using Gitlabs "System Hooks" (not to be confused with server hooks or file hooks) that perform `HTTP POST` requests and are triggered by various Gitlab system events.
+You can see a complete list on Gitlabs [System Hooks page](https://docs.gitlab.com/ee/administration/system_hooks.html).

 #### To create a system hook: